 I invest money across various types of lending products that pay varying interest returns.
 I do this in order to reduce risk.
-If one company were to fail, my total portfolio would not be drastically hurt (see Collateral).
-For those seeking maximum returns, you are probably looking to sink all your cash into the highest paying return websites.
-This is a fine option if you don’t mind the high risk.
+If a company I invest through fails (hello Collateral and Lendy), my total portfolio would not be decimated.
+For those seeking maximum returns, you are probably looking to sink all your cash into the highest paying return companies.
+Just understand this is a high-risk move.

 The same goes for loan diversification within a single company.
 I choose not to put too much money into any one single loan because if that loan defaults, loss of capital will really hurt overall returns.

 Also, think about sector diversification.
 If you invest all of your money into property and the property market downturns, your returns will suffer.
 I diversify by investing across various sectors such as property, cars, businesses, jewellery and consumer loans.

 No longer do I have expectations of 12%+ annual earnings.
 If I diversify correctly, 6-7% is my target.
 Diversifying between higher and lower risk peer to peer lending investments make 7% a realistic target.

 Don’t Put All Your Investment Eggs Into The Peer To Peer Lending Basket

 This goes along with the diversification point.
 Sometimes I hear of lenders who invest frightening percentages of their net worth into peer to peer lending simply because the returns seem easier to achieve than other forms of investing.

 I think this is crazy.
 I can’t explain how sick I felt when I lost six figures during the 2008-2010 property crash.
 This experience taught me an expensive diversification lesson.

 No matter how good the outlook, one change in the economic environment can bring an investment sector to its knees.
 Always remember this when deciding how much of your hard earned savings to invest in peer to peer lending.